-Figure 6 portrays the semantic frames for chemistry (top), STEM (middle), and physics (bottom).
+Figure 6 portrays the semantic frames for chemistry (top), STEM (middle) and physics (bottom).

-GPT-3 identified all three concepts as neutral but surrounded physics with a mostly negative frame, whereas semantic frames for both chemistry and STEM were polarized.
-Semantic network analysis revealed that the negative associates of chemistry mostly relate to aspects of reagents and acids (poison, pungent, acrid).
+GPT-3 identified all three concepts as neutral but surrounds physics with a mostly negative frame whereas semantic frames for both chemistry and STEM are polarized.
+Semantic network analysis reveals that the negative associates of chemistry mostly relate to aspects of reagents and acids (poison, pungent, acrid).
 Similarly, the negative associates of STEM were mostly related to aspects in the health sciences where STEM can bring substantial improvements to well-being.
-In this way, the negative elements or challenges studied in these disciplines.
-This pattern is strikingly different from the negative associates found in the semantic frame of physics, which mentions the concepts hard, difficult, and complicated.
+In this way, the negativity found in the semantic frames for chemistry and STEM can be explained in terms of negative elements or challenges studied in these disciplines.
+This pattern is strikingly different from the negative associates found in the semantic frame of physics, which mentions the concepts hard, difficult and complicated.
 These associates are not elements studied in physics, but rather negative perceptions, which were found also in the semantic frames of math.

-GPT-3.5 associated chemistry with general-level experimental and theoretical elements, mostly perceived as neutral or negative.
+ChatGPT associated chemistry with general-level experimental and theoretical elements, mostly perceived as neutral or negative.
 This indicates another difference in how the two language models portray the same concept.
-Interestingly, GPT-3.5 produced a positive semantic frame for STEM, establishing links with concepts such as technology, innovation, and progress.
-This finding is analogous to high-school students holding negative perceptions of math and physics while holding positive attitudes towards science [27,41,42].
-GPT-3.5 framed STEM in positive terms but also linked it with negatively perceived terms such as math and mathematical.
-This dichotomy suggests that GPT-3.5 reflects distorted perceptions of STEM and research.
+Interestingly, ChatGPT produced a positive semantic frame for STEM, establishing links with concepts like technology, innovation, and progress.
+This finding is analogous to high school students holding negative perceptions of math and physics while holding positive attitudes towards science [63,65,66].
+ChatGPT framed STEM in positive terms but also linked it with negatively perceived terms like math and mathematical.
+This dichotomy suggests that ChatGPT reflects distorted perceptions in which math is perceived negatively but still associated with positive perceptions of STEM and research.

-Notably, GPT-3.5 perceived physics as a positive entity, framed within a highly polarized semantic frame, rich with positive and negative concepts.
-This is in contrast with GPT-3.5's negative perception of math.
-This pattern differs from what was found in previous studies [27,41,42], where high-school students framed both math and physics in negative terms.
+Notably, ChatGPT perceived physics as a positive entity, framed within a highly polarized semantic frame, rich with positive and negative concepts.
+This is in contrast with ChatGPT's negative perception of math.
+This pattern differs from what was found in previous studies [63,65,66], where high school students framed both math and physics in negative terms.

-The overwhelmingly positive semantic frames of art and scientist produced by both GPT-3 and GPT-3.5, as shown in Figure 7, are in stark contrast to the frame of math, demonstrating the vast range of perceptions about academic disciplines exhibited by these LLMs.
-Interestingly, GPT-3 provided associations related to the mad scientist stereotype [56], which were found also in the perception that high-school students had of scientist in [42].
+The overwhelmingly positive semantic frames of art and scientist produced by both GPT-3 and ChatGPT as shown in Figure 7 are in stark contrast to the frame of math, demonstrating the vast range of perceptions about academic disciplines exhibited by these LLMs.
+Interestingly, GPT-3 provided associations related to the mad scientist stereotype [67], which were found also in the perception that high school students had of scientist in [63].